ufal/evalatin2024-latinpipe/README.md

 This repository contains the LatinPipe parser implementation described in the _ÚFAL LatinPipe at EvaLatin 2024: Morphosyntactic Analysis of Latin_ paper.

+📢 The pretrained model `latinpipe-evalatin24-240520` is available in the [UDPipe LINDAT/CLARIN service](http://lindat.mff.cuni.cz/services/udpipe/) and can be used either in a web form or through a REST service.

 ---

 <img src="figures/LatinPipe.svg" alt="LatinPipe Architecture" align="right" style="width: 45%">